 The CPUC EM observed that with the exception of the compliance issues noted, all other Phase Three construction activities were in compliance with mitigation measures adopted in the EIR and other permit requirements.

-Six NCRs and four Project Memoranda have been issued for the Phase Three portion of the project as of November 19, 2005 (see Table 1).
+Six NCRs and four Project Memoranda have been issued for the Phase Three portion of the project to date (see Table 1).